Do you remember the short story of the ant and the grasshopper?

 If you have no idea what I am talking about, read it now.

 Failing to prepare is essentially setting yourself up for failure.
 Remaining proactive is the only way to ensure that you have any chance to recover from the unexpected surprises.
 Surprises will inevitably pop up in and around your business.

 Recently, I had a laptop that I rely on heavily, fail me over and over.
 It prevented me from producing content for my podcast, blog, and email newsletters.
 That also impaired my ability to generate revenue for my business.
 To make things even more challenging, my wife and I are business partners that focus on completely different revenue streams and we often need to use the computer at the same time.
 By the way, how does that always happen?!

 Nothing about this scenario is good and it is just asking for problems.

 The solution?
 We now each have our own computer to use and we have several backups.
 After reflecting on our past experiences we have now stacked the odds in our favor, in the event of a future failure of one of our computers.

 Unfortunately, if something can break or malfunction it likely will at some point in the future.
 Technology is especially susceptible to this phenomenon.
+You have to prepare for anything.
 I have lost a computer due to lightning, even though it was plugged into a surge protector.
 Then lost another laptop this year for a mystery power loss scenario that no one can seem to figure out.
 This unlikely crap can happen to anyone, so why not you?

 What is your plan if your most valuable person suddenly quits or if several of them do at once?